 Play with Mommy Place: Inaccessible closet shelves are perfect storage spaces for games and crafts that require a grownup's supervision.
 I do this to keep Daniel from beginning a chemistry experiment when I'm homework helper for his brother and sister.

-As you know, sheets are tough for little ones.
+As you know, sheets are tricky for little ones.
 The top sheet always winds up at the foot of the bed.
-(Must be the sheet fairy at work again.)
+(It must be the sheet fairy at work again.)
 And making the bed?
-It's a tough skill for little hands to master.
+It's a formidable skill for little hands to master.

 Don't give in to the temptation to push a preschooler's bed against the wall.
 That makes it harder for her to make the bed.
 Yes, it saves space and keeps her from falling out on one side.
 But consider using rails instead.